Gelfand-Tsetlin modules: canonicity and calculations: Low rank computations

-Note that the corresponding category of GT modules has 3 simple modules, corresponding to the 3 simple 1-d $\mathbb{\tilde{T}}$-modules, which are distinguished by whether $e(1,2,2)$, $e(2,1,2)$ and $e(2,2,1)$ act by the identity (and all positive degree elements act by 0).
+Note that the corresponding category of GT modules has 3 simple modules, corresponding to the 3 simple 1-d $\mathbb{\tilde{T}}$-modules.
+In each of these simples, all positive degree elements act by 0 and they are distinguished by whether $e(1,2,2)$, $e(2,1,2)$ and $e(2,2,1)$ act by the identity.
 Since in the case, GT weight spaces are the same as those of the Cartan, the modules $\mathbb{GT}(M)$ have 1-dimensional weight spaces, which are non-zero when $a_{11}$ satisfies the equality in one of the lines of \eqref{eq:gl2-idempotents}.
-Furthermore, the dots $y_{**}$ act trivially, so